eduingles/coap-eap-noob/README.md

-# Lo-CoAP-EAP with EAP-NOOB in Contiki
+# CoAP-EAP with EAP-NOOB in Contiki
 =====================================================

 About
 -----

-This repository is an implementation of Lo-CoAP-EAP and EAP-NOOB in Contiki.
+This repository is an implementation of CoAP-EAP and EAP-NOOB in Contiki.
 It is an EAP method for secure bootstrapping of IoT appliances.
 The specification for EAP-NOOB can be found at: https://datatracker.ietf.org/doc/draft-aura-eap-noob/?include_text=1.

 This implementation consists of three separate applications: